Irish Olympic Games bring fun to downtown Wapakoneta

-“We were looking for a way to get some involvement in downtown Wapakoneta, and still pull in our restaurants and some of our drink locations.” says Lynne Skaggs, Casa Chic and Organizer of Irish Olympics Games.
+“We were looking for a way to get some involvement in downtown Wapakoneta, and still pull in our restaurants and some of our drink locations,” says Lynne Skaggs, Casa Chic and Organizer of Irish Olympics Games.
 “And it doesn’t have to be great weather because they are going in and out.
-So, it’s not necessary always going to be beautiful.
-Which is fine because we are inside.
+So, it’s not necessarily going to always be beautiful.
+Which is fine because we are inside.”

 Around 20 teams competed this year, despite the cold temperatures, Skaggs says they are looking forward to continuing the Irish Olympics Games next year.